-Preached at Zoar Chapel, Great Alie Street, London, on Thursday Evening, July 18, 1844
+Preached on Thursday Evening, July 11, 1844, at Zoar Chapel, Great Alie Street, London

 "But God be thanked, that ye were the servants of sin, but ye have obeyed from the heart that form of doctrine which was delivered you."
-Rom.
-6:17
+Romans 6:17

-The Holy Ghost foresaw the abuse which the depraved heart of man would make of the doctrines of grace.
-He foresaw that nature would argue, because the elect are saved by grace without the works of the law, there was no obligation for them to perform good works at all; and that because they are accepted freely in the Beloved, "without money and without price," therefore they are discharged from all obedience to the revealed will and word of God.
-And not only did the Holy Ghost foresee the consequences that depraved nature would draw from the pure gospel of Jesus; but there were also characters in the apostolic days who were base enough to carry out these principles into practice.
-The apostle alludes to these when he says, "Shall we do evil that good may come?
+The Holy Ghost foresaw what an abuse the depraved heart of man would make of the doctrines of grace.
+He foresaw that nature would argue, because a man is saved by grace without the works of the law, there was no obligation to perform good works at all; and that because God accepts us in the Beloved "without money and without price," therefore we are discharged from all obedience to his revealed will and word.
+And not only did the Holy Ghost foresee the consequences that depraved nature would draw from the pure gospel of Jesus; but there were also characters in the apostolic days base enough to carry out these principles into practice.
+The Apostle alludes to these when he says, "Shall we do evil that good may come?
 God forbid."
-There were some then that said, we might do evil that good might come; but he adds of them, "whose damnation is just."
-If we look at the book of Jude, we shall find these base characters most accurately described as "wandering stars," "trees twice dead," "clouds without water," "spots in their feasts of charity;" in a word, practical Antinomians, living in sin under a mask of godliness; professing the truth, and disgracing it by their lives.
-The Holy Ghost, then, foreseeing the consequences that corrupt nature would draw from the doctrines of grace inspired the apostle to write this chapter, Rom.
-6, which is almost entirely aimed at these perversions.
-He as it were bursts out, "What shall we say then?
-Shall we continue in sin, that grace may abound?"
+There were some that said, we might do evil that good might come; but he says, "whose damnation is just."
+If we look at the book of Jude, we shall find these base characters most accurately described a "wandering stars, trees twice dead, spots in their feasts of charity;" in a word, practical antinomians, living in sin under a mask of godliness; professing the truth, and doing every thing contrary to it.
+The Holy Ghost, then, foreseeing the consequences that corrupt nature would draw from the doctrines of grace, inspired the Apostle to write this chapter, which is almost entirely aimed at these perversions.
+"What shall we say then?" it begins, "Shall we continue in sin, that grace may abound?"
 He had said in the preceding chapter, that "where sin abounded, grace did much more abound."
-The carnal heart might thence naturally argue, "If this be the case that grace superabounds, just in proportion as sin abounds, then the more we sin, the more will the grace of God abound; and, therefore, the more sin we commit, the more will the grace of God be glorified."
-Such would be the reasonings of depraved nature, the arguments of man's perverse heart.
-The apostle, therefore, meets these horrid consequences with "God forbid" that any who fear the Lord should draw such a conclusion.
-"How shall we," he adds, "who are dead to sin, live any longer therein?"
-If "we have been buried with Christ in baptism," it is that, according to the power of his resurrection, we should "walk in newness of life."
-If we are delivered from the law, and brought under grace, it is that sin should not reign in our mortal body, or that we should obey it in the lust thereof.
-And then in a most beautiful, experimental, and convincing way, which I cannot now enter into, he goes through the whole argument, and shows that, so far from being discharged by grace from all obligations to obedience, or so far from grace setting us free to do the works of the flesh, it only binds us the more closely to walk in the footsteps of Jesus, and to live in conformity to his holy image who died for us.

-The main head of what the apostle sets forth on this point seems to be summed up in the verse before us, from which I hope, with God's blessing and help, to speak this evening.
-"But God be thanked, that ye were the servants of sin, but ye have obeyed from the heart that form of doctrine which was delivered you."
+The carnal heart might thence naturally argue, "If this be the case that grace superabounds just in proportion as sin abounds, then the more I sin, the more will the grace of God abound; and therefore, the greater sinners we are, the more will the grace of God be glorified in us."
+Such would be the reasoning of depraved nature, of man's perverse heart.
+The Apostle therefore, says, "God forbid" that any who fear the Lord should draw such a conclusion.
+"How shall we who are dead to sin live any longer therein?"
+If, he goes on, we have been buried with Christ in baptism, it is that, according to the power of his resurrection, we should walk in newness of life.
+If we are delivered from the law, it is that sin should not reign in our mortal body, or that we should obey the lust thereof.
+And then in a most beautiful and affecting way, which I cannot now enter into, he shows that, so far from being discharged by grace from all obligation to obedience, it only binds us the more closely to walk in the footsteps of Jesus, and live w holy conformity to him who died for us.
+But the main head of what the Apostle sets forth seems summed up in the text, from which I hope, with God's blessing and help, to speak this evening.
+"But God be thanked that ye were the servants of sin, but ye have obeyed from the heart that form of doctrine which was delivered you."